ryanmat/HttpIngest/README.md

 # LogicMonitor OTLP Data Pipeline

-Async data pipeline for ingesting, normalizing, and exporting OTLP formatted JSON metrics from LogicMonitor Collector HTTPS Publisher.
-Serves as the **data ingestion layer** for the LM Predictive Analytics ML ecosystem.
+Async data pipeline for ingesting, normalizing, and exporting OTLP formatted JSON metrics from LogicMonitor Data Publisher(HTTPS).
+Serves as the **data ingestion layer** for the Precursor predictive ML ecosystem.

 ## Ecosystem Overview